debroys/cloudssh/README.md

 1. Install python 3.
 2. Install aws cli tool and go through the configuration process.
+3. Install aws boto3 for python (pip install boto3).

+On Windows
-3. Install PUTTY.
+4. Install PUTTY.
 Cloudssh uses PUTTY as its underline ssh client.

 Make sure all installed tools are on the path for command search.